 The GPS receiver provides the NTP service with time stamps to accurately synchronize an internal clock.
 Nano-second level precision is often achievable.

-NTP appliances are often supplied as 19” rack-mountable devices.
+Manufacturers often supply NTP appliances as 19″ rack-mountable devices.
 However, compact and DIN rail mounted devices are available.

-Most servers are mains powered, with single or dual redundant power-supplies.
-While, compact or DIN rail devices are often powered from an external low-voltage DC power supply,
+Mains electricity powers most servers, with either single or dual redundant power-supply options.
+While compact or DIN rail devices often draw power from an external low-voltage DC power supply.

 Single or multiple Ethernet ports provide network connectivity.